pbueechi/ESA_LTC25/README.md

 **********************

-This package contains the jupyter notebooks for the "Crop yield forecasting" exercise held at the `ESA Land Training Course 2025 <https://landtraining2025.esa.int/>`_.
+This package contains the jupyter notebook for the "Crop yield forecasting" exercise held at the `ESA Land Training Course 2025 <https://landtraining2025.esa.int/>`_.

 This package will be run on the Copernicus Dataspace Ecosystem (CDSE) JupyterLab.